mikkokam/NUI/README.md

 * Enable the user to directly manipulate, drag, and throw any UI element,
 * using touch and multi-touch with inertia, plus tilting/orienting the device.
 * Have elements automatically interact with each others on screen, using natural and intuitive phenomena from physics.
 * Make this very easy for anyone to implement in code.
 No canvas, just plain DOM elements.
-Declarative, i.e. an element is declared to be tiltable by an HTML attribute > immediately starts reacting to the device orientation.
+Declarative, i.e. an element is declared to be tiltable by an HTML attribute > it automatically starts reacting to the device orientation.

 ---------------